Yang Shuzi

 Yang Shuzi (5 September 1933 – 4 November 2022) was a Chinese engineer.
-He was born in an intellectual family in Hukou, Jiangxi.
+He was born in an intellectual family in Hukou, in the Jiangxi Province.
 After he earned his bachelor's degree at Huazhong Institute of Technology in 1956, he became a faculty member there.
-His research mainly focused on machinery diagnostics.
+His research mainly focused on machinery diagnostics, information technology, and intelligent technology.
 In 1991 he was elected a member of Chinese Academy of Sciences, from 1993 to 1997 he was the president of Huazhong University of Science and Technology.
+He also developed the cutting vibration theory and error compensation technique as well as cutting monitoring and control systems, non-disassembled engine diagnosis systems, and nondestructive testing theory and technique of steel wire rope.

 Yang died on 4 November 2022, at the age of 89.